justadudewhohacks/opencv4nodejs/README.md

 ```

 Also you will need to add the OpenCV binaries to your system path:
-Add an environment variable OPENCV_BIN_DIR pointing to the library dir containing the OpenCV .dll files.
+- Add an environment variable OPENCV_BIN_DIR pointing to the library dir containing the OpenCV .dll files.
-Append ';%OPENCV_BIN_DIR%;' to your path variable.
+- Append `;%OPENCV_BIN_DIR%;` to your path variable.

+Note: Restart your current console session after making changes to your environment.

-If you are running into issues also check the requirements for node-gyp specific to your OS https://github.com/nodejs/node-gyp.
+If you are running into issues also check the requirements for node-gyp specific to your OS: https://github.com/nodejs/node-gyp.

 <a name="usage-with-docker"></a>